StaticAssets/static-assets-laravel/README.md

 The package can be configured using the following `.env` variables.

 By default, none of the following variables are required.
-For default behaviour refer below.
+Default behaviours are defined below.

 ### Enable / Disable the Package